-A review of regional planning documents is currently underway by State Government.
+A review of regional planning documents is currently underway by the State Government.
 With Urban infill proposed as a key way to sustainably accommodate some of the growth across Greater Adelaide.
-This includes in inner rim Cities such as ours.
-One of the biggest challenges for the Council over the next 10 years will be accommodating the projected growth while also protecting and retaining the built heritage of our City, which reflects the City's history and culture.
+This includes inner rim Cities such as the City of Norwood Payneham & St Peters.
+One of the biggest challenges for the Council over the next six years will be accommodating the projected growth while also protecting and retaining the City's heritage listed buildings.

-The City of Norwood Payneham & St Peters is working with the State Government to identify how our Council area can contribute to the State's growth goals, whilst retaining what matters most to our community and protecting what makes our City great.
+The City of Norwood Payneham & St Peters is working with the State Government to identify how the Council area can contribute to the State's growth goals, whilst retaining what matters most to our community and protecting what makes our City great.